MohammadHossein-esmaili/computer-vision/README.md

 This deep neural network is implemented with Keras functional API, which makes it extremely easy to experiment with different interesting architectures.

+## How to use

+### Dependencies

+This tutorial depends on the following libraries:

+* Tensorflow
+* Keras >= 1.0

+Also, this code should be compatible with Python versions 3.10-3.12.

 ### Following steps:

     1. Load and explore the dataset